Error Handling

 For password-protected PDFs, decrypt them before upload.
 For corrupted files, try re-exporting from the source application.

-Dataset files exceeding 100 MB are rejected:
+Files exceeding 200 MB are rejected:

 json